 Once you have a current backup of your logbook, it’s time to install the Maria DB on your computer.

 Installing The MariaDB Software

-If you have not yet done so, go to the MariaDB website at https://mariadb.org/ and download the most recent version of the MariaDB software.
+If you have not yet done so, go to the MariaDB website at https://mariadb.org/ and download the most recent version (IMPORTANT! as of the latest version of MariaDB there are serious problems, so be advised to install V10.4) of the MariaDB software.
 You can use either the 32-bit or 64-bit version depending on if you are running a 32 or 64-bit version of Windows.
 Once you have the MariaDB software, execute the installation file and follow the onscreen prompts to install.

 MariaDB splash screen will be the first screen you see.
 Click on [Next] to continue